sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. note::

-    When ``nested_sections=True``, gallery examples located in the gallery's root folder should be moved to it's own subfolder, otherwise the sidebar might not behave as expected (due to the fuzzy toctree structure).
+    When ``nested_sections=True`` and there are gallery examples in the gallery's root folder, the root gallery ``index.rst`` file will contain two toctrees.
+    This may cause undesirable behaviour in the sidebar.
+    Try moving the root gallery examples to their own sub-folder to prevent this.

 If ``nested_sections=False``, Sphinx-Gallery will behave as it used to previous to version 0.10.2.